Everything You Need to Know About Crypto Wallets and Self-custody.

 Crypto wallets allow you to store, send and receive cryptocurrencies.

-There are a few more features, but these are the essentials.
+There are more advanced features, but these are the essentials.

 Think of it like this:

-A crypto wallet can be thought of as a digital “safe” where you hold your cryptocurrency.
+A crypto wallet is like a digital “safe” where you hold your cryptocurrency.

 Just like a P.O. box in the real world, a crypto wallet has a public address for receiving and it has locks and keys to keep the contents secure.
 This way anyone who has the address can send to it, but only the owner has access to what’s inside.